 Any improper operation of common venting system should be corrected so the installation conforms with the National Fuel Gas Code, ANSI Z223.1-latest edition.
-Correct by resizing to approach the minimum size as determined using the appropriate tables in Part 13 of that code.
+Correct by resizing to approach the minimum size as determined using the appropriate tables in Part 11 of that code.
+Canadian installations must comply with B149.1 or B149.2 Installation Code.